Last Updated on: April 12, 2026

 Despite dropping over a half million dollars in repairs on the Spirit of Sacramento, Barker’s plans were foiled due to what he called “pirates” constantly damaging his ship.
 Eventually, the paddlewheel riverboat was left abandoned, tied up along the Sacramento River.
 For the rest of the 90’s and into the 21st century, the boat could be seen half sunk in the river.

 Around 2006, a massive effort was undertaken to raise the partially sunken boat.
-You can see this effort in the KCRA news video above.
+You can see this effort in the KCRA news video below.

 However, this large vessel was causing concerns with other businesses and people throughout the river area.
 Over the next few years, growing fears of the boat floating down river and destroying everything in its path led to a public lobbying for its removal.